05 February 2014

 Track highlights: 3.
 "Don't Cramp My Style" - 5.
 "The Love Gang" - 6.
 "Inferno"

 Studio mini-album debut by Irish band My Bloody Valentine originally released on Tycoon Records is a 7 track album at just above 25 minutes playing time.
-From the formation (1983) to this point the band had been through a phase with ever-changing band members with only Kevin Shields and drummer Colm Ó Cíosóig as the only consistent members.
-Here the band consist of vocalist David Conway, Kevin Shields on guitar, bass and backing vocals, Tina Durkin on keyboards, and drummer Colm Ó Cíosóig (credited as Colm Cusack).
-Stylistically, this is close to the music of the contemporary Scottish band Jesus and Mary Chain with a distinct psychobilly inspiration with distorted guitars and a close bond to gothic rock and post-punk.
+From the formation of the band in '83 and up to this point the band had gone through a phase with ever-changing band members with only Kevin Shields and drummer Colm Ó Cíosóig as the only stable members.
+Here, the band consist of vocalist David Conway, Kevin Shields on guitar, bass and backing vocals, Tina Durkin on keyboards, and drummer Colm Ó Cíosóig (credited as Colm Cusack).
+Stylistically, it's close to the music of contemporary Scottish band Jesus and Mary Chain with a distinct psychobilly inspiration with distorted guitars and a close bond to gothic rock and post-punk.

 [ allmusic.com 2 / 5 stars ]